StefanoFochesatto/VI-AMR/README.md

 ## Usage

 A first example compares 3 levels of refinement with UDO and VCES, using default parameters, on two obstacle problems.
 The sphere problem has a known exact solution while the spiral problem does not.
 First make sure that the firedrake virtual environment is active.
-In `examples/` do
+Then do
 ```
+cd examples/
 python3 spherespiral.py
 ```
 View the output fields in `result_PROBLEM_METHOD.pvd` using [Paraview](https://www.paraview.org/).
 These files contain the obstacle `psi`, the solution `u`, and the gap `u - psi`.
 The `_sphere` files also contain the numerical error `|u - uexact|`.